NOFA-VT has worked with over 30 organic vegetable farmers to track and analyze their field crop specific costs of production.

 In 2016, three NOFA chapters- Vermont, New Hampshire, and Massachusetts- worked with 30 organic vegetable farmers to determine the cost of production of vegetable crops commonly grown in the Northeast.
 Each farmer selected one to three crops and received technical assistance in tracking and analyzing data for those crops.
 The results were then aggregated on a per acre basis to serve as metrics in farmers' crop and production planning and to assist farmers in strategically increasing the profitability of their farm businesses.

-The eight factsheets are available below.
-Five crop factsheets present cost of production data for potatoes, onions, carrots, winter squash, and lettuce.
+The nine factsheets are available below.
+Six crop factsheets present cost of production data for potatoes, onions, carrots, winter squash, lettuce, and salad mix.
 Supplemental factsheets present crop profitability comparisons, whole farm financial metrics, and tips for success when undertaking cost of production analysis.
 (To download printable 8.5x11 files, click here »)

 You will also find a link below to download the cost of production workbook developed as part of this project.